Crown421/code-review-project/README.md

 - Build container on CI
 - Custom review prompts (in separate table, with separate endpoint for setting them)
 - Linters?
+- Embedding snippets, check if similar snippet was reviewed before and add to context if yes

 # Getting started